top of page

 Progress in Addressing New Electric Power Needs

-The vast majority of the planning and work remains, but progress has been made, and substantial goals have been established within the Department of Energy and FERC.
+The majority of the planning and work remains, but progress has been made, and substantial goals have been established within the Department of Energy and FERC.
 Some of which include:

 • Increasing reliability through enhancements such as new strategic interregional grid interconnections and localized power generation capacity.